The deaths Trump wants you to see and the deaths he wants you to ignore

 Two stories went viral this week.
 One was how the New York Times was forced to sue the Centers for Disease Control in order to get data on how the number of coronavirus cases broke down by race.
 The story provided the facts behind what we already know: COVID-19 is disproportionately infecting and killing people of color across the United States.
-The other was a Washington Post story about President Donald Trump’s reelection campaign’s plans for finessing the catastrophic mounting death toll from the pandemic.
+The other was a Washington Post story about President Trump’s reelection campaign’s plans for finessing the catastrophic mounting death toll from the pandemic.
 They are apparently counting on the voters experiencing a kind of psychic numbing.
-They hope Americans will just shrug their shoulders as the mostly Black, brown, old, and poor bodies pile up around them.
+They hope Americans will just shrug their shoulders as the mostly Black, Brown, old, and poor bodies pile up around them.

 But pay attention, because there are deaths they want you to ignore and deaths they want to make a public spectacle.
 Next week, the Trump administration intends to open up the federal execution chamber for business after it has been dormant for 17 years.
 As the government hopes you won’t really notice the deaths that reveal their gross incompetence, they’re seeking to highlight the ones they believe demonstrate what tough leaders they are.
 “The four murderers whose executions are scheduled today have received full and fair proceedings under our Constitution and laws.”
 Barr said last month.
 “We owe it to the victims of these horrific crimes, and to the families left behind, to carry forward the sentence imposed by our justice system.”